Biden plans to move fast on the pandemic and the economy

 While he said that Trump has a right to pursue any legal challenges, Bush made clear that in his view, “the American people can have confidence that this election was fundamentally fair, its integrity will be upheld, and its outcome is clear.”

-Biden spent Sunday making a handful of calls, according to advisers, but he spent much of the day relaxing with his family.
+Biden made a handful of calls Sunday, according to advisers, but he spent much of the day relaxing with his family.
 He attended a church service at his local parish, walking through the cemetery where his son Beau, who died in 2015 of brain cancer, is buried, but made no public appearances.

 “He’s been focused like a laser on the campaign,” said one adviser involved in the transition, speaking on the condition of anonymity to discuss planning efforts.
 “But it’s going to be a very difficult transition, and we’ll be ready for it.”